LiorKogan/V1/README.md

 ![V1](Pictures/Q366-1.png)

 Since there are only two relationship-types between a pair of dragons (_freezes_, _fires at_), this pattern would never have assignments.
-This can be asserted during query analysis.
+This can be detected during query analysis.

 _**Q367:** Any pair of dragons that have a directional relationship of the same type in both directions_